DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * M2tsRateMode `string` (values: VBR, CBR): When set to CBR, inserts null packets into transport stream to fill specified bitrate.
 When set to VBR, the bitrate setting acts as the maximum bitrate, but the output will not be padded up to that bitrate.

 ### M2tsScte35Source
 * M2tsScte35Source `string` (values: PASSTHROUGH, NONE): Enables SCTE-35 passthrough (scte35Source) to pass any SCTE-35 signals from input to output.
-This is only available for certain containers.

 ### M2tsSegmentationMarkers
 * M2tsSegmentationMarkers `string` (values: NONE, RAI_SEGSTART, RAI_ADAPT, PSI_SEGSTART, EBP, EBP_LEGACY): Inserts segmentation markers at each segmentation_time period. rai_segstart sets the Random Access Indicator bit in the adaptation field. rai_adapt sets the RAI bit and adds the current timecode in the private data bytes. psi_segstart inserts PAT and PMT tables at the start of segments. ebp adds Encoder Boundary Point information to the adaptation field as per OpenCable specification OC-SP-EBP-I01-130118. ebp_legacy adds Encoder Boundary Point information to the adaptation field using a legacy proprietary format.